tiny-dancer/notes/delivering-value.md

 ##### Person Delivery Culture and Habits

-- **Value shepherds**:  The developing engineer will actively work to ensure their change makes it into production successful.
-This is
+- **Value shepherds**:  The developing engineer will actively work to ensure their change makes it successfully into production.
+This eliminates any "hand-off" to another team member to ensure the change is successful.

 ##### Why It Matters